macklab/hippcircuit/README.md

     module load freesurfer/6.0.0

 ## MAGeT brain
 Hippocampus was segmentated into its subfields using [MAGeTbrain](https://github.com/CoBrALab/MAGeTbrain).
-The CobraLab has graciously given us access to their software stack on Niagara.
+The [CoBrALab](https://www.cobralab.ca/) has graciously given us access to their software stack on Niagara.
 If your Compute Canada account is associated with the mmack group, you will have access.
 You can activate MAGeTbrain as the following:

     module load cobralab/2019b
     source /project/m/mmack/software/MAGeTbrain/bin/activate